GeekNeuron/Calendar/README.md

             return False

     def confirm_and_run_reset(self):
-        """NEW: Show a confirmation dialog before running the reset.""" answer = messagebox.askyesno(
+        """Show a confirmation dialog before running the reset.""" answer = messagebox.askyesno(
             title="Confirmation",
             message="Are you sure you want to reset all network settings?\nThis action cannot be undone and may temporarily disconnect you from the internet."